 Perhaps, Jesus is encouraging his disciples to see anyone who is hungry, thirsty, naked, a stranger, sick, or imprisoned as a brother or sister of Jesus.
 Perhaps, he is prioritizing love for vulnerable and needy people similar to the way he emphasizes the command for his followers to love one another.

-God is the Maker of all mankind and of every individual everywhere.
+God is the Maker of all mankind and of every person everywhere.
 Every man, woman, and child is made in the image of God.
 Thus, “Whoever oppresses the poor shows contempt for their Maker, but whoever is kind to the needy honors God”; and “whoever is kind to the poor lends to the Lord….”

 More than that, Jesus is God who took on human flesh.
-He could have come as king or the at least as the son of a king.
+He could have come as king or at least as the son of a king.
 Instead, he came as a vulnerable infant.

 He was born into a poor and vulnerable family at time when they were sojourning without a place to stay.
 He became a refugee with his parents when they fled from the decree of Herod to kill the male infants in their hometown.